oVirt/ovirt-site/source/vdsm/developers.html.md

         $ mkdir ~/vdsm-fedora && cd ~/vdsm-fedora
         $ fedpkg clone vdsm && cd vdsm

-Switch the stable branches (at moment f21 is **rawhide**) and check the last patch added to the build from changelog:
+Switch the stable branches (at moment f21 is **rawhide**, not stable) and check the last patch added to the build from changelog:

         $ fedpkg switch-branch f20
         $ vi vdsm.spec